Qualifications & Approach

 Professional qualification and background

 A large part of my counselling experience was gained while working for Sanibel Counselling Service, in North East London, where I received in-depth training in Time Limited Counselling.
 Sanibel offered Time Limited Counselling of eight sessions.
 My clients were either self-referrals or referred by their GP.
 I practiced as a volunteer counsellor with Sanibel for two and half years (2006-2008), working with a varied client base across a range of ages and cultures.
-Time Limited Counselling enabled me to work in a focused way by helping the clients deal with the here and now and looking at present issues that they were facing.

 In 2008 I worked for Youthreach, a youth counselling service based in Greenwich.
 The clients, aged from 14 to 24, were offered up to 52 sessions.
 Here I gained valuable experience and received excellent training, particularly in how to work creatively within the therapeutic process.
 Youthreach gave me the opportunity to work on a longer-term basis.
 This has enabled me to experience the difference of working short and long term and to understand the benefits of both, depending on the individual client and their needs.